pawan-malhotra/blogs-converteasly/general/c99e99s61_understanding_encapsulation_and_polymorphism_in_java.md

 ---
 title: "understanding the concept of Encapsulation and Polymorphism in java "
-date: '27 february, 2024'
+date: 'February 27, 2024'
-sub_heading: "Let's dive into the concept of Encapsulation and Polymorphism more deeply with a lots of examples"
+sub_heading: "Encapsulation is a fundamental principle in object-oriented programming (OOP) where the internal state of an object is hidden from outside access."
 cover_image: ''
 category: 'general'
 ---